sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 1. Don't use HTML code in your post titles.
 The theme, through CSS, should render titles correctly.
 2. Do set featured images for posts.
-3. Don't forget to set up basic information at the global SEO Schema settings.
+3. Don't forget to set up the necessary information at the global SEO Schema settings.
 4. Don't forget to set up a Site Icon at the global SEO Schema settings or within Customizer.

 ### Automated output